gamemanual0/gm0/source/docs/hardware-components/fastener-guide.rst

 To create external threads, you use a tool called a die.

 .. figure:: images/tap-and-die.jpeg
-   :alt: diagram showing thread terminology
+   :alt: diagram showing a tap and die
    :width: 250px